atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V
 * Mrs. Selby, at first:, stew into a violent passion, and Said, that she did not feaow what he meant — She descended, however, afterwards, from her altitudes, and shed some hypocritical tears ~then rising again, she assured him, in a pretty loud key, that she had not had a Single thing' but what..eyery woman of fashion thought quite proper: adshng, that people might as well be out of the world as want everything in it.
-To the conclusion of this^fpeecjh Mr. Selby replied — ‘‘ For once in your “life your are in the right, and as I “am quite of your way of thinking, I ‘‘ am determined that you shall, for the“
-“live quite out of the wqrld^
+To the conclusion of this^fpeecjh Mr. Selby replied — ‘‘ For once in your life your are in the right, and as I am quite of your way of thinking, I ‘‘ am determined that you shall, for the live quite out of the wqrld^
-I will carry you down with the rest “of the family to — shire ist a few days." '* , 16,, Here
+I will carry you down with the rest of the family to — shire ist a few days." '* , 16,, Here
 N.
 \